Need to earn more Delta SkyMiles? Look no further.

 Marriott points aren’t just good for hotel stays.

 Transferring hotel points to airlines is generally a poor value, but Marriott is an exception.
-You can transfer these points to 40 different airline partners, including Delta, at a 3:1 ratio.
+You can transfer these points to over 40 different airline partners, including Delta, at a 3:1 ratio.
 But it gets better: You’ll get a 25% bonus for every 60,000 points you transfer.
 So if you transfer 60,000 Marriott points to your Delta account, you’ll get 25,000 SkyMiles.
 This is a great way to bolster your SkyMiles account balance for your next redemption.

 The SkyMiles Shopping Portal

 Shopping portals are one of our favorite ways to earn additional points and miles for shopping you are going to do anyway.
-Delta SkyMiles has its own dedicated shopping portal called (go figure) SkyMiles Shopping.
+And Delta SkyMiles has its own dedicated shopping portal called (go figure) SkyMiles Shopping.

 By using the program, you can shop with hundreds of online retailers and earn additional SkyMiles just for clicking through their portal on the way to your favorite online retailer.
 Delta frequently offers bonuses at specific retailers, so be sure you’re signed up for email alerts.
 To register for the SkyMiles shopping program, visit their site.